acolange/project_tournament/README.md

 The files for the project can be found by using  `cd /vagrant/tournament`.

-THe database will need to be created from the PostresGQL interface access via the `psql` command.
+THe database will need to be created from the PostresGQL interface access via the `psql -f tournament.sql` command.

-At the prompt run the 2 following commands to setup the DB for the project.

-`CREATE DATABASE tournament` and then `\c tournament`

-To create the tables for the DATABASE you can run `\i tournament.sql`

 To run the tests you can then call `python tournament_test.py` to run the test files.